plahteenlahti/lahteenlahti.fi/content/blog/case-perfektio-how-to-build-a-company-around-open-innovation/index.md

 ---
-title: 'Case Perfektio: How to build a company around open innovation'
+title: "How to build a company around open innovation"
-date: '2018-02-20'
+date: "2018-02-20"
 draft: true
 ---